 While it is true that Finland has a long history of traditional clothing, there is more to Finnish fashion than just tradition.
 In recent years, Finnish fashion has become more modern and trend-setting.
 Even though traditional clothing is still worn in Finland, it is not as common as it once was.
+If you’re interested in learning more about Finnish fashion, keep reading.
+This blog post will give you an overview of traditional Finland clothing and some of the more modern trends that are popular in Finland today.

 In Finland, it still wore traditional clothing on special occasions.
 The most common outfit is the national costume, which comprises a white shirt, black trousers, and a brightly colored vest.
 Women also wear a long skirt and a headscarf.

 The national costume is not only worn on special occasions but also when representing Finland in international events such as the Olympics.
 Finnish athletes also worn it when they compete in other countries.
-While the national costume is the most commonly seen form of traditional Finnish clothing, there are other options as well.
+While the national costume is the most commonly seen form of traditional Finland clothing, there are other options as well.

 For example, some women choose to wear a dress called pure rakes instead of a skirt.
 This type of dress was once popular among peasant women and is now making a comeback.
-No matter what type of traditional Finnish clothing you choose to wear, you will stand out from the crowd!
+No matter what type of traditional Finland clothing you choose to wear, you will stand out from the crowd!

 Credit: www.pinterest.com

-What is the Traditional Clothing in Finland?
+What is the Traditional Finland Clothing?

 When thinking of Finnish culture, many people immediately think of saunas and Nokia phones.
 However, there is much more to this Nordic country than that.
-Finland has a rich history and culture, which is reflected in its traditional clothing.
+Finland has a rich history and culture, which is reflected in traditional Finland clothing.

-The most iconic piece of Finnish traditional clothing is the plan, or national costume.
+The most iconic piece of traditional Finland clothing is the plan, or national costume.
 Both men and women wear this outfit on special occasions, such as weddings or festivals.
 The plan comprises a long tunic (usually red or blue), trousers, a belt, and a headdress (often decorated with flowers).

 Women also wear a white apron over their tunic.
-Another important part of Finnish traditional clothing is the sarafan.
+Another important part of traditional Finland clothing is the sarafan.
 Russian peasants originally wore this, but it became popular in Finland in the 18th century.

 It is a sleeveless dress that reaches down to the ankles or feet.
 Nowadays, the sarafan is usually only worn by young girls on May Day (a holiday that celebrates spring).
-If you’re interested in learning more about Finnish culture and traditions, be sure to check out their traditional clothing next time you have the chance!
+If you’re interested in learning more about Finnish culture and traditions, be sure to check out traditional Finland clothing next time you have the chance!

 How Do Finnish People Dress?

 Finnish people are known for their love of simplicity and functionality, and this is reflected in their fashion choices.
-Most Finns dress casually and comfortably, favouring clothes that are easy to move in and that don’t require too much maintenance.
+Most Finns dress casually and comfortably, favoring clothes that are easy to move in and that don’t require too much maintenance.
 While there is no one style all Finns adhere to, dark colours are popular, as they are more forgiving for stains and dirt.

 Many Finnish brands focus on producing high-quality, sustainable clothing that can be worn for years.
 Layering is also key in Finland, as the country experiences a wide range of temperatures throughout the year.
 In winter, Finns will layer cozy sweaters over shirts or turtlenecks, and top it all off with a warm coat or parka.